ocelot-cloud/docs/content/docs/overview/features.md

 weight: 10
 ---

 The goal is to create a solution whose free features meet the needs of casual users.
 Commercial premium features are for users who require more advanced functionality.
-Below are lists of key features and their availability and implementation status.
+Below are lists of key features that have been implemented or will be implemented in the near future.

-## Implemented Features

 | Feature      |      Free       |     Premium     |
 |--------------| :-------------: | :-------------: |